 In the smaller tanks, where pressure was by no means great, this was achieved by means of cylindrical burnt-clay pipes laid under the bund.
-What permitted the old-time engineer to proceed to boldly with the construction of better and bigger reservoirs was a structure found in tanks built earlier but perfected by the 3rd century AD, known as the bisokotuwa, meaning:” the enclosure where the water level lowers.”
+What permitted the old-time engineer to proceed boldly with the construction of better and bigger reservoirs was a structure found in tanks built earlier but perfected by the 3rd century AD, known as the bisokotuwa, meaning:” the enclosure where the water level lowers.”

 What is especially interesting is that even some of the earliest sluices are furnished with these triumphs of ingenuity which proves that the early engineers had mastered the problem so successfully that all others were content to copy their example.
-Thus, the builder of those Bisokotuwa has established a claim, which is 2,000 years old, to be considered the inventor of modern valve-pits and valve-towers.
+Thus, the builder of those Bisokotuwa has established a claim, which is 2,000 years old, to be considered the inventor of modern valve pits and valve towers.

 Ingenious irrigation work of Sora Bora Wewa

 The lake was constructed under the reign of King Dutugemunu in the 1st Century BC.
 It is believed that the lake was constructed, while the young king was organizing his army in Mahiyangana.
-According to the historical information the waters of Loggal Oya, Ma Oya, Diyaban Oya and Dambaruwa Wewa was directed to the Sora Bora Wewa.
+According to historical information the waters of Loggal Oya, Ma Oya, Diyaban Oya and Dambaruwa Wewa were directed to the Sora Bora Wewa.

 The lake is situated around 1.5 kilometres from the city of Mahiyangana.
 It is located on the Mahiyangana-Batalayaya main road.
 According to the folk tales the lake was constructed by the soldier, who provided the Bulath or betel leaves to the king.
-Since the betel leaves are called “Bulath”, the soldier was named as “Bulatha” denoting one who delivers the betel leaves.
+Since the betel leaves are called “Bulath”, the soldier was named “Bulatha” denoting one who delivers the betel leaves.

-The amount of water that can be stored in the lake is 16.89 Sq. miles and it is located well over 300 meters above the sea level.
-The water surface of the tank exceeds 14400 acres at the maximum capacity; its dam is 1590 feet long and 20 feet wide while the height of the dam measured to be 27.6 feet.
-Even today 3000 acres of lands are irrigated using the waters of Sora Bora Wewa.
+The amount of water that can be stored in the lake is 16.89 Sq. miles and it is located well over 300 meters above sea level.
+The water surface of the tank exceeds 14400 acres at the maximum capacity; its dam is 1590 feet long and 20 feet wide while the height of the dam is measured to be 27.6 feet.
+Even today 3000 acres of land are irrigated using the waters of Sora Bora Wewa.

 A construction similar to Bisokotuwa is constructed using granite, to control the outward water flow.
 The engineers opine that the ancient engineers had been able to simplify the control of outward water flow, compared to the sluice, with the invention at Sora Bora Wewa.

 It is believed he has dislodged a mountain and large rocks to construct the lake.
 Today Sora Bora Wewa serves as important water storage for the people in the region.
 Recently the dam of the lake was reconstructed at the cost of 4.9 million rupees.

 Development of settlements in Ancient Sri Lanka

 As the population in Sri Lanka increased the early settler spread into the deeper parts of the country.
-They gradually spread into the areas such as low country wet zone, Kandy, Teldeniya, Gampola, Matale.
+They gradually spread into the areas such as low country wet zone, Kandy, Teldeniya, Gampola, and Matale.
 In this manner, the settlement that originated in the dry zone had spread into the areas of the wet zone.

 Population in ancient Sri Lanka